Artach-byte/dots/README.md

+# Dotfile managment

+- Curently using gnu/stow for mangment which is why the repo looks like a mess.
+- TODO Write a bash script to auto install req and to stow.

-# Terminal Software
+## Terminal Software

+---

 - ZSH
 - NEOVIM
   - xsel # for X11
   - wl-clipboard # for wayland
   - pip install pynvim
   - npm i -g neovim
   - ripgrep
   - fd
   - flake8
 - TMUX
 - Wezterm
 - XPLR